Deciphering in situ electron dynamics of ultrarelativistic plasma via polarization pattern of emitted gamma photons

-This Letter aims to find the distinct relationship between the specific spatial-temporal features of the GPP and the time-resolved motion of plasma electrons, and in this way deduce the dynamical properties of plasma and the regime of interaction.
-Using 3D particle-in-cell (PIC) simulations, we investigate polarization-resolved $\gamma$-photon emission in an ultrarelativistic plasma driven by a circularly polarized laser pulse [Fig.~\ref{fig:schematic}].
-The collective orientation of the $\gamma$-photon linear polarization (LP) resembles a spiral shape with the rotation tendency determined by the acceleration status of the radiating electrons.
-We define the spiral ratio, which quantifies the degree of rotation tendency, and can serve as a diagnostic to gauge the transient acceleration gradient and self-generated magnetic fields exerted on the radiating electrons.
-The inspection of the angle dependence of the spiral ratio allows to distinguish between different scenarios of the laser-plasma interaction.
-Furthermore, the $\gamma$-photon circular polarization (CP), originated from the accumulated longitudinal polarization of plasma electrons, ascribed to the quantum electrodynamical (QED) radiative spin-flips, is shown to provide a measure of the quantum strong-field parameter of the electrons and of the susceptibility of the ultrarelativistic plasma to QED processes.
+This Letter aims to find the distinct relationship between the spatial features of the GPP and the time-resolved motion of plasma electrons, and in this way deduce the dynamical properties of plasma and the regime of interaction.
+Using 3D PIC simulations, we study the polarization-resolved $\gamma$-photon emission in an ultrarelativistic plasma driven by a circularly polarized pulse [see Fig.~\ref{fig:schematic}(a)].
+The collective orientation of the $\gamma$-photons' linear polarization (LP) resembles a spiral shape with the rotation tendency determined by the acceleration status of the radiating electrons.
+To quantifies the degree of rotation tendency, we introduce the polarization angle $\delta\phi$, as the deviation of the orientation of GPP with respect to the azimuthal direction.
+It is determined by the electrons' transient acceleration gradient, and its angle dependence can serve as a classifier to distinguish laser-plasma interaction regimes with different electron dynamics, such as with the electrons' single- or multi-cycle resonance oscillations, or the longitudinal braking emission.
+Furthermore, the $\gamma$-photons' circular polarization (CP), originating from the accumulated longitudinal polarization of plasma electrons due to the quantum radiative spin-flips, is shown to provide a measure of the susceptibility of the ultrarelativistic plasma to QED processes.